Skip to main content

 Church schools receive government funding for operations and are supported by the Secretariat for Catholic Education in terms of administrative (including admissions), curricular and psycho-social support.
 The Secretariat falls under the Maltese Episcopal Conference and is also answerable to the Conference of Major Maltese Superiors.
 Church schools have also voluntarily formed a Church Schools Association (CSA) to offer professional and moral support to its members so that they may provide the best possible holistic Catholic education to all students who attend Church schools.

-Nonstate actors in Further and Higher Education
+State actors in Adult Learning and Further and Higher Education

 1. University – Provided it meets the criteria established article 47 (1) of Subsidiary Legislation 607.03.